MultiSafepay/docs/content/getting-started/create-your-integration/build-your-own.md

 ## Configure webhook

-MultiSafepay provides a webhook that sends event notifications to your web server when the transaction status of an order changes.
+MultiSafepay provides a [webhook](/developer/api/webhooks/) that sends notifications to your web server when the status of an order changes.

 To use this webhook you need to set a webhook endpoint.
 The webhook endpoint must:
 - Be an URL that can be accessed [from the public web](/developer/errors-explained/multisafepay-ip-ranges/)